Jpwaters09/Raspberry-Pi-Projects/LED/LED Blink/README.md

 ![](Schematic.png)

+What You Will Need:
+- Raspberry Pi
+- Bread Board
+- Jumper wires
+- LED
+- 220Ω Resistor

+Setting Up The Circuit:
 1. Make the circuit:
    LED GND(-) => 220Ω Resistor => GPIO 21 On Raspberry Pi
    LED VCC(+) => 3.3V On Raspberry Pi